loki4j/loki-logback-appender/docs/docus/docs/index.md

 as well as for on-premise Loki instances.
 See the [example](docs/grafanacloud)...

-- **Flexible Loki labels' management using MDC and SLF4J Markers.**
+- **Flexible management of Loki labels using MDC and SLF4J Markers.**
 You can specify Loki labels dynamically for any set of log records, and even on per-record basis.
 [Learn more...](docs/labels)